 Cinegy supports a number of IP video standards in our IP-enabled products.
-To access IP streams, an URL style string is used to describe them.
+In order to access IP streams, an URL style string is used to describe them.
 Usually this URL is generated automatically, but sometimes for various reasons you may need to change this manually.

 This document describes the URLs' format in more detail.